callum-oakley/jsq/README.md

 ## Why?

-JavaScript is a convenient language to use to process JSON (which stands for "JavaScript Object Notation" after all), but the boilerplate of reading from STDIN, parsing, and writing to STDOUT makes many could-be "one-liners" significantly more involved than they need to be. fn provides a thin wrapper around V8 which handles this boilerplate and makes it more ergonomic to sprinkle a
+JavaScript is a convenient language with which to process JSON (which stands for "JavaScript Object Notation" after all), but the boilerplate of reading from STDIN, parsing, and writing to STDOUT makes many could-be "one-liners" significantly more involved than they need to be. fn provides a thin wrapper around V8 which handles this boilerplate and makes it more ergonomic to sprinkle a